Giancarlo Stanton Preview, Player Props: Yankees vs. Rays

-The New York Yankees and Giancarlo Stanton (.355 slugging percentage over his past 10 games, including one homer), take on starter Zach Eflin and the Tampa Bay Rays at Tropicana Field, Friday at 6:40 PM ET.
+The New York Yankees and Giancarlo Stanton (.355 slugging percentage over his past 10 games, including one homer), battle starting pitcher Tyler Glasnow and the Tampa Bay Rays at Tropicana Field, Saturday at 4:10 PM ET.

-He collected two extra-base hits in his most recent appearance (4-for-5 with a double, a home run and two RBI) against the Nationals.

 Giancarlo Stanton Game Info & Props vs. the Rays